To apply for a licence, the venue must be:

 - open to the public

-The Government has introduced temporary new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
-This applies in venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’ until the end of March 2022.
+The Government has introduced new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
+This applies to venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’.

 There is no obligation for venues to offer outside areas for ceremonies if they are not able, or they do not wish to do so.
 Venues will be responsible for ensuring full access to the public and for displaying signs at all public entrances to the premises confirming where the ceremony is to take place.

 As now, venues will be responsible for compliance with health and safety legislation, including conducting relevant risk assessments.
 Food or drink should not be served or consumed during the ceremony, but non-alcoholic drinks may be consumed prior to the ceremony.
 Further guidance is available on GOV.UK.

 Licence terms and cost

 The licence costs a non-refundable £1,800 and lasts for 3 years.

 If you are applying for your first licence you can organise an informal information visit by a Senior Registrar for £75.
 This will enable the registrar to give you advice guidance on the approval requirements.
 The £75 fee will be removed from the cost of the licence if you decide to apply for it.

 Information to submit

 - 3 copies of your most recent Fire and Safety Risk Assessment